My.Games invests $1.5 million in Pizza Club Games mobile studio

 In the near future, the studio plans to release an iOS version of the game and add new game mechanics.

-Daniel Hunnicutt, CEO of Pizza Club Games, said in a statement that his company faced the challenging task of finding an investor with deep expertise in mobile games to help the company scale its game.

-Nikita Matsokin, executive producer of MGVC, said in a statement that the deal is one more step in My.Games’ growing presence in the U.S. market.
-Pizza Club Games has 10 people.

-MGVC was launched in 2017.
+MGVC launched in 2017.
 Over the past three years, the MGVC team has processed more than 1,000 applications and offers for cooperation, closing more than 30 deals.
 It has previously invested in Bit.Games, Swag Masha, Panzerdog, BeIngame, and Deus Craft.
 My.Games has more than 1,800 people in 11 offices across Russia, Europe, and the U.S. The company operates more than 80 games.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: